The consultation process and Article 4

 - Consultation reinforces NATO’s political dimension by giving members the opportunity to voice opinions and official positions.
 It also gives NATO an active role in preventive diplomacy by providing the means to help avoid military conflict.

-- Since the Alliance’s creation in 1949, Article 4 has been invoked several times, for instance by Türkiye.
+- Since the Alliance’s creation in 1949, Article 4 has been invoked seven times.

 Consultation takes many forms.
 At its most basic level it involves simply the exchange of information and opinions.
 At another level it covers the communication of actions or decisions, which governments have already taken or may be about to take.
 Finally, it can encompass discussion with the aim of reaching a consensus on policies to be adopted or actions to be taken.

 In sum, consultation is continuous and takes place both on a formal and informal basis.
-It can happen quickly due to the fact that all member states have permanent delegations at NATO Headquarters in Brussels.
-Governments can come together at short notice whenever necessary, often with prior knowledge of their respective national preoccupations, in order to agree on common policies or take action on the basis of consensus.
-NATO’s network of committees facilitates consultation by enabling government officials, experts and administrators to come together on a daily basis to discuss a broad range issues.
+It can happen quickly, because all member states have permanent delegations at NATO Headquarters in Brussels.
+Governments can come together at short notice whenever necessary, often with prior knowledge of their respective national points of view or areas of concern, in order to agree on common policies or take action on the basis of consensus.
+NATO’s network of committees facilitates consultation by enabling government officials, experts and administrators to come together on a daily basis to discuss a broad range of issues.

 The principle of consensus decision-making is applied throughout NATO, which means that all “NATO decisions” are the expression of the collective will of all sovereign states that are members of this inter-governmental organisation.
 While consensus decision-making can help a member country preserve national sovereignty in the area of defence and security, Article 4 can be an invitation for member countries to concede this right to the group or it can simply lead to a request for NATO support.

-Under Article 4 of NATO’s founding treaty, member countries can bring an issue to the attention of the North Atlantic Council (Council or NAC – NATO’s principal political decision-making body) and discuss it with Allies.
+Under Article 4 of NATO’s founding treaty, member countries can bring an issue to the attention of the North Atlantic Council (often simply called “the Council” or “the NAC” – NATO’s principal political decision-making body) and discuss it with Allies.
 The article states:

 “The Parties will consult together whenever, in the opinion of any of them, the territorial integrity, political independence or security of any of the Parties is threatened.”